Radiation Pattern

 three dimensional radiation pattern

 Figure 1.
-Example radiation pattern (generated with FEKO software).
+Example radiation pattern for an Antenna (generated with FEKO software).

 Typically, because it is simpler, the radiation patterns are plotted in 2-d.
 In this case, the patterns are given as "slices" through the 3d plane.
 The same pattern in Figure 1 is plotted in Figure 2.
 Standard spherical coordinates are used, where polar angle theta for plots in spherical coordinates is the angle measured off the z-axis, and phi, the azimuth angle of spherical coordinates in antenna patterns is the angle measured counterclockwise off the x-axis.